 1. Nationwide's principal office is Nationwide House, Pipers Way, Swindon SN38 1NW, England.
-2. The admission of the program to trading on the regulated market of the London Stock Exchange is expected to take effect on or around August 20, 2014.
+2. The admission of the program to trading on the regulated market of the London Stock Exchange is expected to take effect on or around December 24, 2014.
 The price of the notes on the price list of the London Stock Exchange will be expressed as a percentage of their principal amount (exclusive of accrued interest).
 Any series of notes will be admitted to trading on the regulated market of the London Stock Exchange upon submission to the London Stock Exchange of the relevant Final Terms and any other information required by the London Stock Exchange, subject to the issue of the relevant notes.
 Prior to admission to trading, dealings will be permitted by the London Stock Exchange in accordance with its rules.
 Transactions will normally be effected for delivery on the third working day in New York after the day of the transaction, unless otherwise agreed between the relevant Dealers and Nationwide.
 3. The Global Notes have been accepted for clearance through DTC or its nominees.
 If the Global Notes are to clear through an additional or alternative clearing system the appropriate information will be specified in the relevant Final Terms.
 4. The yield is calculated at the Issue Date on the basis of the Issue Price.
 It is not an indication of future yield.
 5. There are no governmental, legal or arbitration proceedings (including any proceedings which are pending or threatened) of which Nationwide or its subsidiaries is aware in the 12 months preceding the date of this document which may have or have had in the recent past a significant effect on the financial position or profitability of Nationwide or its subsidiaries.
-6. Since April 4, 2014, being the date to which our most recent audited consolidated financial statements have been prepared, there has been no material adverse change in the financial position or prospects of Nationwide and its subsidiaries and there has been no significant change in the financial or trading position of Nationwide and its subsidiaries.
-7. For so long as the medium-term note program described in this Base Prospectus remains in effect or any notes shall be outstanding, copies and, where appropriate, the following documents may be inspected during normal business hours at the specified office of the paying agent and from our Treasury Division, at Nationwide Building Society, One Threadneedle Street, London EC2R 8AW, England, including: - (a) our constitutive documents; - (b) this Base Prospectus in relation to the senior and subordinated medium-term note program, together with any amendments; - (c) the Private Placement Agency Agreement; - (d) the Indenture; - (e) our most recent publicly available audited consolidated financial statements beginning with such financial statements for the years ended April 4, 2014, 2013 and 2012; - (f) the report of PricewaterhouseCoopers LLP in respect of our audited consolidated financial statements for the financial year ended April 4, 2014; and - (g) any Final Terms relating to notes issued under the medium-term note program described in this Base Prospectus.
+6. Since April 4, 2014, being the date to which our most recent audited consolidated financial statements have been prepared, there has been no material adverse change in the financial position or prospects of Nationwide and its subsidiaries and since September 30, 2014, being the date of our most recent unaudited condensed consolidated financial statements, there has been no significant change in the financial or trading position of Nationwide and its subsidiaries.
+7. For so long as the medium-term note program described in this Base Prospectus remains in effect or any notes shall be outstanding, copies and, where appropriate, the following documents may be inspected during normal business hours at the specified office of the paying agent and from our Treasury Division, at Nationwide Building Society, One Threadneedle Street, London EC2R 8AW, England, including: - (a) our constitutive documents; - (b) this Base Prospectus in relation to the senior and subordinated medium-term note program, together with any amendments; - (c) the Private Placement Agency Agreement; - (d) the Indenture; - (e) our most recent publicly available audited consolidated financial statements beginning with such financial statements for the years ended April 4, 2014, 2013 and 2012 and our unaudited condensed consolidated financial statements for the six month periods ended September 30, 2014 and 2013 and the Independent Review Report of our Half-Yearly Financial Report for the period ended September 30, 2014; - (f) the report of PricewaterhouseCoopers LLP in respect of our audited consolidated financial statements for the financial year ended April 4, 2014; and - (g) any Final Terms relating to notes issued under the medium-term note program described in this Base Prospectus.